 Setting up the Ruark R1 Mk3 is incredibly simple.
 As soon as I turned it on, it performed a quick DAB scan and had automatically set the date and time within seconds.

 Connecting via Bluetooth was equally painless.
 Select Bluetooth from the source list on the R1 and it starts scanning for suitable devices.
 As long as you’ve got Bluetooth enabled on your phone, tablet or computer, you’ll have no trouble pairing it up.

 I didn’t have any issues with radio reception, either.
 The R1 Mk3 picked up even some of the trickier local stations and distant DAB ones that have troubled other models in the past.

 Sound quality is truly impressive for such a small unit.
 There’s a wonderful fullness to the sound, but also a subtlely that means it can handle almost any type of music.
 It can also fill a room surprisingly well, although the sound thickens a little when the volume’s cranked up – but that’s to be expected from a single-driver setup.

 Sure, you’re not getting stereo, but most tabletop stereo radios don’t really benefit from twin speakers, anyway, as they’re too close together to produce a worthwhile stereo effect.

 If you’re after a compact, classy table radio with the added benefit of Bluetooth streaming, there actually aren’t many competitors to the R1 Mk3.
-The Pure Digital Evoke D2 Bluetooth is perhaps the only one, and we’d argue that it neither looks, feels nor sounds so good – but it is £70 cheaper.
+The Pure Digital Evoke D2 Bluetooth is perhaps the only one, and I’d argue that it neither looks, feels nor sounds so good – but it is £70 cheaper.

 For more serious music duties, you’d certainly be better off finding room for something bigger, but it’d have to be quite a lot bigger – the Ruark Audio R1 Mk3 does a magnificent job for its size.